Sourdough Pasta

 Recipe by Bryan Ford

 Have you always wanted to try homemade pasta?
 Or have you been swimming in discarded sourdough starter, lately?
 In either case, this recipe from sourdough baker and cookbook author, Bryan Ford is for you!
-The dough is especially versatile, whether transformed into wide, flat pappardelle; fine, thin fettuccine or linguini; or stuffed pasta.
-And can be flavored several different ways: plain, spinach, or tomato.
+The dough is especially versatile, whether transformed into wide, flat pappardelle or fine, thin fettuccine.
+And can be kept plain or flavored (see "tips," below for a spinach variation).
 The best part of all is that you don't necessarily need a food processor or pasta machine to make it (though go ahead and use them if you’re not ready for an upper-body workout!).

 Prep